Food Organics and Garden Organics (FOGO)

 Food Organics and Garden Organics (FOGO) is a kerbside collection service that allows food waste to be added to the existing green lid bin so it can be recycled into top quality compost.

-With the introduction of the FOGO service to Singleton, the green bin will move to a weekly collection for both urban and rural residents from 30 June 2025
+With the introduction of the FOGO service to Singleton on 30 June 2025, the green bin has moved to a weekly collection for both urban and rural residents.

 In 2021, NSW Environmental Protection Authority (EPA) mandated that all NSW Councils would be required to provide every household within their Local Government Area (LGA) a source-separated food and garden organics (FOGO) collection by 1 July 2030.